openedx/edx-platform/README.rst

 information – it also contains guidelines for how to maintain high code quality, which will make your contribution more likely to be accepted.

-New features accepted.
+New features are accepted.
 Discussing your new ideas with the maintainers before you write code will also increase the chances that features are accepted.

 Code of Conduct